Webhook Configuration

 In multi-touch marketing funnels, a visitor may interact with your campaigns multiple times before converting.
 The first click captures their initial touchpoint (e.g., a Facebook ad), while the last click captures their most recent touchpoint (e.g., a Google search).

-The 1st/Last Toggle
+The First/Last Toggle

 For UTM and geographic conditions, you'll see a "1st" or "Last" toggle button.
 This determines which click data is used for that specific condition:

-• 1st (First Click): Uses data from the visitor's first interaction with your tracking links
+1. First (First Click): Uses data from the visitor's first interaction with your tracking links

-• Last (Last Click): Uses data from their most recent interaction before the event
+2. Last (Last Click): Uses data from their most recent interaction before the event

 Mixing Attribution Models